lsst-tstn/tstn-010/index.rst

 Introduction
 ===============
-This technote is to detail out the observing scripts (jobs) and notebook development cycle from a simple test or idea, developed inside a notebook, to evolving into a method that could be called by other notebooks, and/or into a script to be called via the scriptQueue, then finally to the level of being a sanctioned and regularly maintained Job as part of operations.
+This technote is to detail out the observing jobs (previously known as scripts or SAL scripts) and notebook development cycle from a simple test or idea, developed inside a notebook, to evolving into a method that could be called by other notebooks, and/or into a Job to be called via the Queue, then finally to the level of being a sanctioned and regularly maintained Job as part of operations.

 Details for each step include which repos should be used for the different aspects of development and the level of testing/review required at each stage.
-The note is built upon a sample use-case which was encountered early on in the commissioning phase of the AuxTel, where a user wants to derive a high-level piece of functionality which requires new additions to code at multiple levels to implement as a final production script.
+The note is built upon a sample use-case which was encountered early on in the commissioning phase of the AuxTel, where a user wants to derive a high-level piece of functionality which requires new additions to code at multiple levels to implement as a final production Job.
 In short, the use-case is:

     - Slew to a target
     - Take an image and perform basic ISR such that it can be analyzed.